Biowulf21/Cert-Gen/README.md

 1. Go to the folder where you want to store Cert-Gen.
 1. Open the commandline from the chosen folder.
 1. Write the following command on the commandline:<br/> `git clone https://github.com/Biowulf21/Cert-Gen.git`
-1. type `python3 install -r requirements.txt`
+1. Type `python3 install -r requirements.txt`
 1. Voilà, you know have a copy of the program!

 ## Use-Cases